Coushatta, Louisiana: Geography

 According to the United States Census Bureau, the town has a total area of 3.4 sqmi, of which 3.3 sqmi is land and 0.1 sqmi (2.91%) is water.

 North of Coushatta, Loggy Bayou, which flows from Lake Bistineau, joins the Red River.

 Climate

 This climatic region is typified by relatively small seasonal temperature variations, with warm to hot (and often humid) summers and mild winters.
 According to the Köppen Climate Classification system, Coushatta has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

-2020 census

 As of the 2020 United States census, there were 1,752 people, 856 households, and 541 families residing in the town.